-At the long dinghy dock in Coral Bay.
+At the historic dinghy dock in Coral Bay.

 Heading from the triangle (Welcome to Coral Bay sign) towards the East End.
 Turn right immediately after the Coral Bay Firehouse, before you get to Skinny Leg’s.
 Drive until you hit water.
 Park anywhere that is off the concrete.